 Healthcare News featured an article about this annual Christmas day tradition at JGS Lifecare, in which volunteers come together to visit with residents and help the staff.
 Read the article.

-The holidays provide opportunities to assess the need for assistance Sometimes the changes that come with aging happen so slowly, they are hard to notice.
+The holidays provide opportunities to assess the need for additional care Sometimes the changes that come with aging happen so slowly, they are hard to notice.
 Other times, they are triggered quickly due to a health issue or emergency.
-The experts at JGS Lifecare in Longmeadow urge family and friends of the elderly to take some… Read more »
+The experts at JGS Lifecare in Longmeadow urge family and friends of the elderly to take… Read more »

 Senator Eric P. Lesser and Representative Brian M. Ashe to speak The “Dementia Friendly” initiative, active across the state of Massachusetts as well as the country, helps communities better understand and relate to individuals who suffer from Alzheimer’s and other forms of dementia.
 JGS Lifecare in Longmeadow, along with the Longmeadow Council on Aging and… Read more »